PPUC/ZeDMD/README.md

 The ZeDMD firmware supports a wide range of LED panels with different driver chips ... in theory.
 In general, some driver chips require adjustments in the configuration, timings and the clock phase.
-That can be done with ZeDMD updater for Windows, or the `zedmd-client` which is abailable for every operating system as part of the libzedmd download: https://github.com/PPUC/libzedmd/releases
+That can be done with [ZeDMD_Updater2](https://github.com/zesinger/ZeDMD_Updater2) for Windows, or the `zedmd-client` which is available for every operating system as part of the libzedmd download: https://github.com/PPUC/libzedmd/releases

 Here is some background information: